aramay/rails-online-shop/README.md

 - Rails-based Online Shop

 ### MVP
-- Client can enter products
+- ~~Client can enter products~~
-- Client can manage products
+- ~~Client can manage products~~
-- Client can view products
+- ~~Client can view products~~
 - Client sees a basic styled website
+  - Bootstrap/flash errors
-- Client can see product placeholders
+- ~~Client can see product placeholders~~
+- Client can add quantity
+- Client sees formatted prices
+- Client has to authenticate to CUD
+- User can view products without authentication

 ### MOCK UPS